Finite state verifiers with constant randomness: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Martin Kutrib, who helped us immensely with our questions about nfa($k$)'s.
-We also thank R\={u}si\c{n}\v{s} Freivalds, Taylan Cemgil, Richard Lipton, and G\"{o}kalp Demirci for their helpful answers, and Alexander Rivosh for his valuable assistance with the references in Russian.
+We also thank R\={u}si\c{n}\v{s} Freivalds, Taylan Cemgil, Richard Lipton, and G\"{o}kalp Demirci for their helpful answers, Alexander Rivosh for his valuable assistance with the references in Russian, and the anonymous referees for their constructive remarks.